Polymorphism and Operator Overloading

 makes intuitive sense.
 We would not want to overload multiplication with this definition.

 Most of the standard C++ operators, including several we have not discussed, can be overloaded.
-Exceptions are . (member selection), .* (pointer to member selection), :: (scope resolution), and :? (conditional).
-No preprocessor arguments (#) may be redefined.
+Exceptions are .

 In general, operator redefinitions do not have to be class members, but typically they are when it is possible.
-If they are not members, they must be global (not recommmended) or a friend function (better).
-Some operators, such as << for printing, cannot be members because they must take the instance as an argument.
+If they are not members, they must be global (not recommended) or a friend function (better).
+Some operators, such as <<

 Assignment has a few extra requirements.
 It must be a member function of a struct or class.
-The argument is the right side of the equality and must be declared const.
+The argument is the right side of the equality and must be declared const

 class Point {